 Equality & Human Rights

 We campaign for the law and the administration of justice to be based on equality, respect for human rights, and on objective evidence.

-No weight should be attached to religious doctrine or to belief in the supernatural.
+However, this is a qualified right, which means that an interference with the right can be justified in certain circumstances.
 We believe that the right to manifest religion or belief does not permit interference with the fundamental rights of others.
 The right of all members of society to live free from discrimination and to have equal access to employment, to education and services always comes first.

 We seek to ensure that Human Rights do not lose out to religious demands, and challenge the exemptions religious groups are granted, or demand, from laws others must follow.